kuntu/JGraphlet-JMotif/README.md

 # JMotif
 ## Introduction
+A Java program that
-1. Provide a fast algorithm to compute motif census in large scale network
+1. Provides a fast algorithm to compute motif census in large scale network
-2. Provide a analytical model to compute average motif frequencies in random graphs give an in/out-degree-pair sequence.
+2. Provides a analytical model to compute average motif frequencies in random graphs give an in/out-degree-pair sequence.
 - The 16 triad are named using M-A-N labeling (refer to the end of this readme file and triadLabeling.png), the census is in the order of [003 012 102 021D 021U 021C 111D 111U 030T 030C 201 120D 120U 120 C 210 300]
 ## Running example
 ### Compile files of motif census for static network and temporal networks